Haus4/NeCo/docs/SAD.md

 As we use Xamarin we don't have any MVC tool.
 ## 4. Use-Case View
 ### 4.1 Use-Case Realizations
-Semester 1
-![oucd]

-Semester 2
 ![oucd2]
 ## 5. Logical View
 ### 5.1 Overview
 n/a
 ### 5.2 Architecturally Significant Design Packages
-The class diagram; containing all Data Access Objects, Models and Controllers that we will need to finish the basic functionality:
+The class diagram; containing all Data Access Objects, Models and Controllers that we will need to finish for the basic functionality:

 ![Class Diagram]